johnshields/Eithne-Voice-Assistant/workings/document.md

 ***

-# Introduction
+# 1. Introduction

 Originally for this project, a Virtual Reality detective game was the first choice.
 This game would have been developed with Unity and the Oculus Quest.
 Unfortunately, due to computer hardware limitations, it was not feasible to develop a sufficient game.
 Many attempts were made to get the game set up, but even basic setups took hours.
 Being a hectic time during the college year, this could not carry on.
 Time is precious; therefore, improvisation had to be made.
-The project's goal was then altered to be a Voice Assistant in Python with skills enhanced by AI technologies.
+The project's goal was then altered to be a Voice Assistant in Python with speech recognition and skills enhanced by AI technologies.

 # Voice Assistants
 Voice assistants are software programs that have been designed to assist users with basic tasks using an inbuilt natural language user interface.
 The most common VAs embedded in smartphones or dedicated home speakers are Apple's Siri, Amazon's Alexa, Microsoft's Cortana, and Google's Assistant.
-Users can use voice commands to ask their assistants questions, monitor home automation systems and media playback, and handle other essential tasks, including skills such as application control and information gathering. [[1]](https://bit.ly/2QqGEZa) & [[2]](https://www.tandfonline.com/doi/abs/10.1080/02763869.2018.1404391?journalCode=wmrs20)
+Users can use voice commands to ask their assistants questions, monitor home automation systems, media playback, application control and information gathering. [[1]](https://bit.ly/2QqGEZa) & [[2]](https://www.tandfonline.com/doi/abs/10.1080/02763869.2018.1404391?journalCode=wmrs20)

-# Purpose of the Application
+# 2. Purpose of the Application
 The application designed is a Voice Assistant by the name of Eithne.
 Eithne takes in a voice command from a user and responds to the User depending on the commands (Figure Below).
 The User's voice input is done by a Speech Recognition API, and Eithne's voice comes from the Google Text-To-Speech API.
 The skills/features Eithne performs are shown with figures in the ***Features*** subsection.

 ### User Input and Response System